raven-black-dream/Udacity-DS-Projects/Data_Viz/README.md

 D Wood:

-* Mousewheel zoom feature (done)
+* Mousewheel zoom feature - Done
-* Clarification of what the colors mean(done)
+* Clarification of what the colors mean - Done
-* Perhaps change the map projection (Changed the detail level from 10m resolution to 50m)
+* Perhaps change the map projection - Changed the detail level from 10m resolution to 50m

 S Eastman: